Twenty Minutes Is Not Enough Unless You Walk In Prepared

 Section 1: Your AFib Burden Since the Last Visit

 Total number of episodes.
 Average duration.
 Longest episode.
 Shortest episode.
 Any episode that needed a trip to the emergency room or a cardioversion.
-If you are in persistent AFib, note whether any periods of sinus rhythm have happened and what they felt like.
+If you are paroxysmal, note whether the pattern is shifting (more frequent, longer, harder to convert) since that is what changes the rate versus rhythm conversation.
+If you are persistent or long-standing persistent, note any periods of sinus rhythm and what they felt like.

 Section 2: Symptoms and Function